Pirate Manga Site Found Guilty In Japanese Copyright Infringement Chinese Case

 Unfortunately, the court proceedings were rather long and protracted.
 Interestingly, the trio was arrested by the City’s Department of Public Safety on April 15, 2015, and the case was under trail since then.
 In other words, justice was served after two long years, despite the fact that the operators of “imanhua.com” had no legal contract to upload popular Japanese manga.

-According to court documents, the trio established a company to operate the pirate manga site called “imanhua.com” in August 2014 Within the short time frame the site was active, admins illegally uploaded 5,216 Japanese.
-While some of the notable manga series were Naruto and One Piece, from 5 Japanese publishing houses including Shueisha Co., Ltd, the operators managed to upload whatever popular Japanese manga they could get their hands on.
+According to court documents, the trio established a company to operate the pirate manga site called “imanhua.com” in August 2014.
+Within the short time frame the site was active, admins illegally uploaded 5,216 Japanese manga.
+While some of the notable manga series were Naruto and One Piece, from five Japanese publishing houses including Shueisha Co., Ltd, the operators managed to upload whatever popular Japanese manga they could get their hands on.
 Apart from the Japanese series, the site also featured almost two dozen Korean manga titles.

-Needless to add, neither the website, nor the admins or the company that the site operated under, had the prerequisite copyright holders’ permission.
+Needless to add, neither the website nor the admins or the company that the site operated under, had the prerequisite copyright holders’ permission.
 However, considering the fact that Japanese, as well as Korean manga to a great extent, are extensively popular not just in the respective countries but also across the globe, the trio managed to earn well.
 According to the official documents that followed an investigation, the site earned the handsome revenue within just eight months.

 One piece manga comeback king???? pirate Ruffy???????? #MonkeyDRuffy #Manga pic.twitter.com/PvFRQ1MYYw